Best Things to Do in Lake Tahoe this Summer

 If you have an adventurous spirit, you definitely won’t want to skip the Tahoe Treetop Adventure Park.
 The adventure park is perfect for visitors of all ages, families and single adults.
 They have seven rope courses and more than twenty zip lines and bridges.
 With courses that range from beginner to black diamond, nobody on your trip will be bored.
 As an added bonus, you can even enjoy scenic views of the lake from up high in the trees.

 Even during the summer months, there is plenty to do around Lake Tahoe.
 Don’t miss a minute of fun this year by staying at one of the wonderful Welk Resorts.
-This includes Northstar Lodge by Welk Resorts or the recently opened One Village Place by Welk Resorts location.
+This includes Northstar Lodge by Welk Resorts or One Village Place by Welk Resorts.
 And thanks to the Award-winning INSPIRED For You program, you and your family will never be bored.
 Whether you prefer adventure, relaxation, or family fun, the INSPIRED team is always available to help you enjoy the best vacation possible.